 A Will can:

-Should someone die without a will, then his or her assets will be distributed according to Georgia’s intestacy laws, which means that the assets will be distributed to the closest living relatives in the manner prescribed by state law.
+Should someone die without a Will, then his or her assets will be distributed according to Georgia’s intestacy laws, which means that the assets will be distributed to the descendants or closest living relatives in shares prescribed by state law.
 We help guide our clients throughout their decision making process and walk them step by step through their often difficult decisions.
 Our ultimate goal is to make sure that all clients understand how their documents will carry out their wishes.
 Estate planning documents should ensure that loved ones have as easy a time as possible going through the probate process.